$97

 Get your score immediately

 For most exams, you'll see your score on screen as soon as you finish.
-A score of 50+ (on a 20-80 scale) is passing.
+50 (on a 20-80 scale) is the ACE-recommended passing score — but each school sets its own.

 Send scores to your school